Women’s Safety At Work

 Women’s safety at work was a completely neglected subject for decades until more and more women started speaking up about their own experiences of facing discrimination and harassment.
 A study on 1500 women suggested that 52% of women had experienced unwanted sexual behaviour at work (The Everyday Sexism Project).
 Furthermore, a 2017 study by Fierce revealed that one in five workers felt unsafe attending work and this increased if the individual was a woman.
 These worrying findings unfortunately suggest that unwanted sexual behaviour is not an uncommon experience within the workplace.

-There is often confusion as to what is considered as sexual harassment, many may dismiss sexual harassment and only conisder more serious sexual offences such as rape or sexual assualt.
+There is often confusion as to what is considered sexual harassment, many may dismiss sexual harassment and only consider more serious sexual offences such as rape or sexual assault.
 However, sexual harassment includes misogynistic and degrading comments, intimidation, requests for sexual favours, seeking women’s personal information or even coercion to form a sexual romantic relationship.
 All of which can have a detrimental effect on women’s well-being.

 ‘Sexual harassment is often a hidden issue.
 Communities often view violence against women as normal or acceptable, and the victims themselves may normalize their experiences and not see a reason to report it.’
 (Business for Social Responsibility)

 Sexual harassment has many effects on workers including their mental and physical health.
 A study in 2019 found that women who had been sexually harassed within the workplace were 3x more likely to develop depressive symptoms.
 In addition to this, women may experience feelings of guilt and self-blame, increased anxiety, anger, loss of confidence and sometimes even impacting their work negatively.
 Evidence such as this demonstrates the detrimental effects sexual harassment has on women, it stresses the importance to recognise sexual harassment as a form of violence against women.